ThomasHaskin/mock-penetration-project/README.md

-# Mock Penetration Test – Greenville Technical College
+# Lockheed-Martin Mock Penetration Project – Greenville Technical College

 This project is a simulated penetration test performed on a controlled lab network as part of my IT and Data Assurance II at Greenville Technical College.